Essential Oils vs Fragrance Oils

 Fragrance oils

-Fragrance oils are synthetic.
-They’re created with a mix of aroma chemicals and natural ingredients like essential oils and extracts, produced in a laboratory.
+Fragrance oils are synthetic, they’re created with a mix of aroma chemicals and natural ingredients like essential oils and extracts, produced in a laboratory.
 You can find almost every scent available as there is no limitations - you can even create the smell of the salty sea breeze, or the smell of your fresh linen laundry.

 Summary of Essential Oils vs Fragrance Oils